ericabutts/IS601-Midterm-Project-eab5/readme.md

     The tests will fail if the changes result in less than 90% coverage.

     You can view the workflow status in your repository under Actions → Workflows.

-Include instructions on setting up .env files and configuring logging.